amangit1314/Coursewave/README.md

 ## Important

-Copy the .env.example content and create a .env file at the sample level of .env.example and paste all the copied content in the .env file.
+Copy the `.env.example` content and create a `.env` file at the sample level of .env.example and paste all the copied content in the `.env` file.

 ## Getting Started

 First, run the development server:

-Set all the variables with your own values in the .env file to continue and run the app (those are important to run the app).
+Set all the variables with your own values in the `.env` file to continue and run the app `*(this is important to run the app).*`

 ```bash
 npm run dev